JSa1987/jmri-docker/README.md

 ```

 7) To attach the USB device to WSL2 run `usbipd attach --wsl --busid <busid>`
-8) Open the WSL distibution termial and run 'sudo apt-get update`
+8) Open the WSL distibution termial and run `sudo apt-get update`
 9) Install usbutils by running `sudo apt-get install usbutils`
 10) Now run `lsusb` to confirm that the shared USB device is accessibe from within WSL.
 You should see your device listed:
 ```